joinerda/joinerda.github.io/_drafts/2018-11-23-GameObject-Communication.md

 This blog post assumes you have worked through the previous post, or that you know how to add a gameobject to a unity scene and attach a script to the object.
 We will not, however, start from where the last blog left off but rather start from a new unity game.

-Open unity and create a new 3D game.
+To begin, open unity and create a new 3D game.

 Create a sphere in the hierarchy.
 Save your scene.
 Often.